SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 It is **highly recommended** that Mags are fed to their maximum attack stat value and focused only on a single stat.
 For example, a class such as Hunter, a striking based class, would benefit greatly from a mag that has maxed out its S-ATK and suffer an extreme disadvantage if it was given a mag that was leveled only in T-ATK, or if it was given a mag that had 100 S-ATK and 100 S-DEF.

-Unless it's otherwise stated in individual class build guides
+Unless it's otherwise stated in individual class build guides, do not under any circumstance, deviate from single stat mag leveling.